 What is an emergency tax code?

-When HMRC doesn't know all of your financial details, it can apply an emergency tax code to your salary.
+HMRC may apply an emergency tax code to your salary if it doesn't have enough details about how much tax you need to pay.
 This means you may miss out on tax-free allowances which would normally benefit you.

 The most common time to find you’ve been put on an emergency tax code is when you’ve just started working for a new company.

 Other reasons why you might be paying emergency tax include:

 - you’ve started a new job for an employer after being self-employed

 - you’ve started or stopped getting benefits from your job